Full day sightseeing

 Delhi is the Capital of India and stands out as one of the top attractions in the world.
 Renowned for its rich history, culture and architecture,

 A sign of India’s rich cultural value and history, Delhi is a place where one can experience the ancient beauty of Old Delhi and the skyscrapers of South Delhi.
-Our well planned tour package suits locals as well as foreigners of all age groups and makes your trip memorable with enjoyment coupled with learning.
+Our well planned tour package suits locals as well as foreigners of all age groups and makes your trip memorable with enjoyment coupled with learning. noted ~ disabled ,college students have discounted.

 Empire shah jahan commissioned construction of red fort on 12 may 1638, when he decided to shift his capita from Agra to Delhi.
 Construction began in the month of muhurram and completed in 06 april 1648.
 Every year on india independent day 15 august Prime Minister of Indian hoists the national flag of the red fort and delivers a nationally broadcast speech from its ramparts,